mylesholloway1/OpenLDAP-Project/README.md

 * In order to get Apache to properly run, I had to [download and install OpenJDK](https://adoptopenjdk.net/)

 ## MobaxTerm
-* There aren't any explicit instructions on what to do with MobaxTerm.
-I started to use it as a terminal to connect to EC2.
+* The team uses Mobaxterm as a shell to connect to EC2s and such.

 ## Setting up EC2

 * Followed [This youtube video](https://www.youtube.com/watch?v=rIi8Pd5Uvbc)
-* On the project they are using RedHat Enteprise Linux when they set up environments
+* On the DoED project they are using RedHat Enteprise Linux when they set up environments

 ### Selecting RedHat OS & Security settings
 * Select RedHat Enterprise

 ![select redhat](img/five.png)